Hip protectors and osteoporosis

-- Newly developed plastics act to both absorb and disperse the energy of a fall are now being incorporated into modern hip protector pads
+- Newly developed plastics which act to both absorb and disperse the energy of a fall are now being incorporated into modern hip protector pads.

 The pads are mostly held in position by being incorporated into the underwear in a pocket which aims to keep the pad in place.
 It is important that the hip protector sits over the greater trochanter to offer the best chance of protecting you from a broken hip if you fall.